 One answer from the religious community – the community that regulates these religious rituals – is that although we now have political sovereignty, we have not yet achieved spiritual freedom in which all people respect each other and work together for the common good.

 In Jerusalem, on Tish b’Av, I participated in a film festival called “The Earth Trembles.”
-Contemporary Israeli films on contemporary social and political subjects are screened in the producers’ and actors’ presence.
+Contemporary Israeli films on current social and political subjects are screened in the producers’ and actors’ presence.

-The strength of the Jewish people is its capacity to remember, not to forget, and to learn from the past.
-Education for all, starting at birth, is a massive part of the Jewish endeavour.
+The strength of the Jewish people is their capacity to remember, not forget, and learn from the past.
+Therefore, education for all, starting at birth, is a massive part of the Jewish endeavour.